 At the heart of the novel is a family and their journey through cancer.
 It is heart wrenching.
 There are difficult choices to be made.
 Both the characters and the reader realise the end result is uncertain but God is always faithful and will walk us through the valleys of life.

 The past still hangs heavy.
 There are regrets and “dark nights of self-loathing.”
 God does not want us to live under self-imposed burdens.
 He wants us to live free.
 “She’d discovered in that pit of despair the true amazement of grace.”
 God’s grace is a free gift for all.
 He meets us right where we are and He lifts us up.
 “God’s forgiveness had met his remorse.”

 Believe In Me

-Finding Evergreen by Jennifer Rodewald is a powerful contemporary Christian story.
-It is the third book in the Grace Revealed series but can be read as a stand-alone.
+When I’m With You by Jennifer Rodewald is a charming contemporary Christian novel.
+It is the third book in the Big Prairie Romance series but can be read as a stand-alone.